6 Best Corporate Retreat Venues in Lake Tahoe for 2026

 Margaritaville Resort Lake Tahoe is the ideal destination for teams searching for a laid-back atmosphere and high-energy mountain adventures in South Lake Tahoe.

-Set against the backdrop of the Sierra Nevada Mountains, this all-suite resort provides guests with team-friendly amenities like a heated indoor pool, hot tub, and fitness center, plus easy access to the Heavenly Mountain Resort gondola and nearby ski trails.
+Set against the Sierra Nevada Mountains, this all-suite resort provides guests a heated indoor pool, hot tub, and fitness center, plus easy access to the Heavenly Mountain Resort gondola and nearby ski trails.

-Winter or summer, Margaritaville has an activity for every season: from snowmobiling, cross-country skiing, and ice skating at the Heavenly Village Outdoor rink in winter to paddleboarding on Lake Tahoe’s blue waters in summer or going on nature hikes, this retreat location provides ample ways for teams to bond and relax.
+Margaritaville has an activity for every season: from snowmobiling, cross-country skiing, and ice skating at the Heavenly Village Outdoor rink in winter to paddleboarding on Lake Tahoe’s blue waters in summer or going on nature hikes, this retreat location is the place to bond and relax.

 Property Amenities: